Outings

 Use iNaturalist to Post Observations, Help with IDs

-You can take pictures of plants, birds, insects, and animals to upload to iNat for identification.
+You can take pictures of plants, birds, insects, and other animals to upload to iNat for identification.
 Or, you can help identify others’ photos.
 The observations in iNaturalist uploaded by others always have species in need of identification.
 If you need instructions on helping with the IDs, please read this helpful guide.
 Watch our iNat presentation by Craig Hensley of TPWD and Texas Nature Trackers.